How to Price Your Home for Sale

-- Appraisers don't like to deviate more 25% and prefer to stay within 10% of net square footage computations.
-If your home is 2000 sq. ft., comparable homes are those sized 1800 to 2200 sq. ft.
+Appraisers don't like to deviate more 25 percent and they prefer to stay within 10 percent of net square footage computations.
+If your home is 2,000 square feet, comparable homes are those that are 1,800 to 2,200 square feet.

-- Average square foot cost does not mean you can multiple your square footage by that number unless your home is average sized.
-The price per square foot rises as the size decreases and it decreases as the size increases, meaning larger homes have a smaller square foot cost and smaller homes have a larger square foot cost.
+Average square foot cost doesn't mean you can simply multiply your square footage by that number, at least not unless your home is average-sized.
+The price per square foot rises as the size decreases and it decreases as the size increases.
+Larger homes have a smaller square foot cost and smaller homes have a larger square foot cost.

 Market Dependent Pricing

-- Same house, three different prices.
-After you have collected all your data, the next step is to analyze the data based on market conditions.
-For comparison purposes, let's say the last three comparable sales in your neighborhood were $250,000.
-In a buyer's market, your sales price might allow some wiggle room for negotiation but be strong enough (near the last comparable sale) to entice a buyer to tour your home.
-To sell in this market, you might need to price your home at $249,900, settling for $245,000.
+After you've collected all your data, the next step is to analyze that data based on market conditions.
+For comparison purposes, let's say that the last three comparable sales in your neighborhood were $250,000.

-- In a seller's market, you might want to add 10% more to the last comparable sale.
-When there is little inventory and many buyers, you can ask more than the last comparable sale and likely get it.
-So that $250,000 home might sell at $265,000 or more.
+You might want to add 10 percent more to the last comparable sale in a seller's market.
+You can ask more than the last comparable sale and you'll likely get it if there are little inventory and many buyers.
+That $250,000 home might sell for $265,000 or more.

-- In a balanced or neutral market, you may want to initially set your price at the last comparable sale and then adjust for the market trend.
-For example, if the last sale closed three months ago, but the median price has edged upwards of 1% per month, pricing at $254,500 would make sense.
+In a balanced or neutral market, you might want to initially set your price at the last comparable sale then adjust it for the market trend.
+If the last sale closed three months ago but the median price has edged upward of 1 percent per month since then, pricing at $254,500 would make sense.